Is Bankruptcy Right for Me? Alternatives to Bankruptcy

 Bad credit debt consolidation boils down to taking out one big loan to pay off a bunch of smaller loans.
 Sometimes, this is the best option, especially if you become aware of your financial crisis early on while your credit is still relatively intact, or if you have equity on a home that you can borrow against.

-Finally, even if you do manage to line up a sweet re-consolidation deal that actually lowers your monthly payment, that extra breathing room may tempt you to take on additional debt using the credit cards you just paid off, leaving you in even worse shape than you were before.
+Finally, even if you do manage to line up a sweet debt-consolidation deal that actually lowers your monthly payments, that extra breathing room may tempt you to take on additional debt using the credit cards you just paid off, leaving you in even worse shape than you were before.
 So if you take out a debt consolidation loan, commit to paying it off as quickly as possible, and do not take on any new debt until you do.
 If you don't trust yourself not to use the credit cards, then shred them.

 One possible exception to the rule that it's very difficult to get a debt consolidation loan once your credit is shot might be if you have an established membership in a credit union.
 Credit unions tend to look more at the individual than at the numbers.
 If the circumstances that got you into financial trouble were largely beyond your control (for example, if your job was off-shored and your employer shut down your place of business), and if you basically managed your finances responsibly before that happened, you may well be able to convince a credit union to help you out.